Cray-HPE/docs-csm/operations/node_management/Enable_ipmi_access_on_HPE_iLO_BMCs.md

     curl -k -u root:$ROOT_PASSWORD https://$BMC/redfish/v1/Managers/1/NetworkProtocol | jq .IPMI
     ```

-    Expected output showing IPMI is enabled. **if this is observed no further action is required to enable IPMI Access.
-The rest of the procedure can be skipped**.
+    Expected output showing that IPMI is enabled. **If this is observed, then no further action is required to enable IPMI access; skip the rest of the procedure**.

     ```json
     {